Contact Vodafone Customer Service

 If your order has been sent via DPD, you may be able to track it by following the link in your DPD confirmation email.

 What can I do with my old mobile phone?

 You may be able to trade in your old device in exchange for cash or credit towards your Vodafone bill.
 To find out if you can trade in your old phone and how much it is worth, the company recommends you visit your nearest store so that the value of your device can be assessed.

 You may also be able to organise trading in your phone online or over the phone.

-Occasionally, Vodafone runs promotions for customers who trade in certain devices.
-Take a look at the Vodafone website to see if your old phone could earn you a discount on a new Vodafone device or plan.
+Occasionally, the company runs promotions for customers who trade in certain devices.
+Take a look at thir website to see if your old phone could earn you a discount on a new Vodafone device or plan.

 I don’t have any signal – what should I do?

 First, check whether your signal issue is due to a network problem in the area.
-You can check your local network status on the ‘Check Our Network’ page on the Vodafone website.
+You can check your local network status on the ‘Check Our Network’ page on their website.

 If a coverage or network error shows on the ‘Check Our Network’ page, Vodafone should be aware of the problem and are likely to be working on fixing it.